Facebook pixel FAQs | Doctorate in Clinical Psychology | Pepperdine GSEP Skip to main content

 I am an international applicant.
 What additional admission requirements do I need to submit?

-Can you tell me more about the clinical dissertation and Pepperdine's Applied Research Communities?
+Can you tell me more about the clinical dissertation?

-Students with more substantial research experience and interests may choose to pursue the "Research Emphasis" Option within the PsyD Program.
-This option provides the opportunity for qualified students to build upon their Systematic Review progress and develop an original or archival data collection or program development/evaluation project.
-These projects are most commonly tied to the research activities of the faculty member.
+Students with more substantial research experience and interests may consider pursuing the "Research Emphasis" option within the PsyD Program.
+This option provides the opportunity for qualified students to develop an original or archival data collection or program development/evaluation project.
+These projects are most commonly tied to the research activities of their dissertation chairperson.
 Students must receive approval from both the dissertation chairperson and PsyD Program Executive Committee.
-Consistent with other professional activities, students are required to comply with ethical and professional standards for the conduct of research and scholarship.
+Consistent with supervised clinical practice and other professional activities, students are required to comply with ethical and professional standards for the conduct of research and scholarship.